 If your house is in need of updating and improvement, but you cannot afford these repairs, please contact us, as we may be interested in buying your house.
 However, the buying price in this case would need to reflect the state of repair of your house.
-But a better option might be to consider a lease option (see below).
+But a better option might be to consider a property lease option (see below).

 2. Change your estate agent

 The reason why your house may not be selling, apart from it being priced too high, is you’ve chosen the wrong estate agent.
 It’s important to choose the right estate agent to sell your house.

 3. Reduce the price as all houses will sell at the right price

 If you accept that any house will sell at the right price, then it may be the reason your house won’t sell is because it’s over-priced.
 Did you listen to your estate agent about the value of your house.
 Or did you ask them to list it for more?

 Did you go with the estate agent with the highest valuation.
 Bear in mind that estate agents play games on this point.
 They win your business by playing to your ego.
 Most people love to think their house is worth more.
 Or sometimes, this is also about wishful thinking.